cloudevents/spec/http-protocol-binding.md

 In the _batched_ content mode several events are batched into a single HTTP request or response body using an [event format](#14-event-formats) that supports batching.

+In the _json streaming_ content mode several events are streamed into a single HTTP request or response body using the [JSON event format][json-format].
+This stream is potentially infinite.

 ### 1.4.
 Event Formats